From Consultation to Consulteaching

 I can’t heroically solve people’s problems, and I don’t try to be an expert on your field of operations.
 You already are.
 Instead, I offer tools, practices, approaches, skills, and lessons that enable you to solve your own problems and move to a place of greater flexibility, efficiency, focus, and fulfillment.

-It’s not for everyone.
-But if you’re serious about bringing about lasting and animating change, personally, organizationally, or culturally, and you think the deep teachings of psychology, Systems Theory, storytelling, and folklore could have something to offer, then we should talk.
+If you’re serious about bringing about lasting and animating change, personally, organizationally, or culturally, and you think the deep teachings of psychology, Systems Theory, storytelling, ecopsychology, and folklore could have something to offer, then we should talk.

 My Philosophy: “The Point At Which Things Change”